By/ Last Modified On January 15, 2023

-Scrumptious brownie layer topped with ice cream, crushed candy canes, and chocolate sauce – this gluten-free ice cream cake is going to be a new favorite!
-This Gluten-Free Peppermint Brownie Ice Cream Cake iso dairy-free, nut-free, and egg-free, making it the perfect dessert for most dessert enthusiasts.
+Scrumptious brownie layer topped with ice cream, crushed candy canes, and chocolate sauce - this gluten-free ice cream cake is going to be a new favorite!
+This Gluten-Free Peppermint Brownie Ice Cream Cake is also dairy-free, nut-free, and egg-free, making it the perfect dessert for most dessert enthusiasts.

 When I think of the holiday season, I think of family, friends, decorations, and candy canes.
 I love decorating cookies, stringing up lights, and stirring a good candy cane into hot chocolate.

 In my opinion, chocolate and peppermint go together in almost any dessert.
 This holiday season I wanted to make something new, fun, festive, and loaded with chocolate and peppermint - Gluten-Free Peppermint Brownie Ice Cream Cake.
 It's a scrumptious gluten-free ice cream cake with all of my favorite things.

 This Gluten-Free Peppermint Brownie Ice Cream Cake, like most of my dessert recipes, is super simple to make.
 I used Enjoy Life Foods Brownie Mix, dairy-free ice cream (or whipped cream if you want it lighter), crushed candy canes, and chocolate sauce.